Technology

 This blog summarizes a speech by OpenAI Agent Researcher Yao Shunyu at CS 224N and Columbia University.

-we delve into the transformative ideas presented by OpenAI Agent Researcher Yao Shunyu during his discussions at CS 224N and Columbia University.
+We delve into the transformative ideas presented by OpenAI Agent Researcher Yao Shunyu during his discussions at CS 224N and Columbia University.
 We Stand at the Midpoint of AI For decades, the crux of AI has revolved around developing innovative training methods and models.
 This trajectory has proven effective: from defeating international chess and Go champions to outperforming most on SATs and bar exams, winning gold medals at IMO (International Mathematical Olympiad) and IOI (International Olympiad in Informatics) — milestones like DeepBlue, AlphaGo, GPT-4, and the O series were born from underlying training method innovations, including search, deep RL, scaling, and reasoning.

 Dify.ai Tips and Tricks